msienkow/SaniTrendCloud/README.md

 # SaniTrend™ Cloud

-This project contains embedded python and python scripts for communication with Allen-Bradley PLC's and PTC Thingworx.
+This project contains embedded python and python scripts for communication with Allen-Bradley PLCs and PTC Thingworx.

 ### Dependencies